loopDelicious/viam-control-mmwave-kasa/README.md

 # Module mmwave-kasa

-Use an mmwave sensor to detect presence to turn on and off a TP-link Kasa smart plug.
+The [`mmwave-kasa`](https://app.viam.com/module/joyce/mmwave-kasa) module uses an LD2410C mmwave sensor to detect presence to turn on and off a TP-link Kasa smart plug.

 ## Model joyce:mmwave-kasa:mmwave-kasa